mrmins/EmojiRaiting/README.md

 var emojis = ['angry']; //array of emojis.

 $("#emoji-div").emoji({
-    opacity: 0.5, //Opacity for no selected value.
-    val: 4,  //Selected value
-    width: '35px',  //With of each emoji.
-    event: 'click',  //Event "click" or "mouseover".
     emojis: emojis  //In case you want to define your own list of emojis
     count: 7, //VERY OPTIONAL - In case you want set 1 emoji in the array and display N number of them.
 });